 5. Culminating Experience (3 units)

-Total Units Required for the MPH Degree: 42
+Total Units Required for the M.P.H.
+Degree: 42

-If you would like more information about this program, please contact email@example.com.
+For more information about this program, please contact email@example.com.

-Graduate Coordinator: Bethany Rainisch
+Chair: Bethany Rainisch

 Student Learning Outcomes